5 Tips from the Kitchen of Kentucky Legend

 Do your homework before you hit the kitchen – a little thinking goes a long way!
-I can’t tell you how many times I’ve jumped into a recipe without understanding it first (we’ve all done it, right?!).
+We can’t tell you how many times we’ve jumped into a recipe without understanding it first (we’ve all done it, right?!).
 Cue the frustrating mix-ups and consistency issues that are tough to fix!
 Although you can usually salvage a dish, save yourself the heartache and simply follow directions.
 This will help you prepare all the items you need.
 Think about it – the wrong sized pan can make or break a casserole.
 It’s all in the details and preparation.

 - Keep your knives sharp.

-- Everything expires (well, almost everything) …do a monthly cleanout.
+- Everything expires (well, almost everything) …do a monthly clean-out.

 - Practice important recipes before “the real deal”.

 If your goal is to impress guests, this one’s for you – practice recipes before making them for a special occasion!
-Cooking is always harder in a high-pressure situation (hello, TV segments…), so give yourself some time to feel comfortable and make tweaks based on your preferences.
+Cooking is always harder in a high-pressure situation (hellooooooo, TV segments!), so give yourself some time to feel comfortable and make tweaks based on your preferences.
 Be sure to print your recipe and write your own notes so you don’t forget down the road.
 Not enough garlic?
 Too much onion powder?! #FreeWill #SelfLove

 - Remember the date you take meat out of the freezer.

-I’m all for freezing meat, especially considering my line of work.
+We’re all for freezing meat, especially considering our line of work.
 (Let’s be honest, hams tend to rack up and there isn’t always space in the fridge.)
 Freezing meat is perfectly fine and a great way to extend the life of your purchases, but make sure you remember when you take it out of the freezer.
 Grab a sharpie and write the freezer removal date from the package so you don’t forget!
 Meat only lasts a few days after this, so don’t stop the efficiency now.
 You’ve come this far.